Trevor1798/Trevor1798/README.md

 ## Welcome to my fortress, built commit by commit 🏰.

-### My name is Trevor and I live in Central Florida, but call me Trev or devTrev or T-money: whichever you prefer😎
+### My name is Trevor and I live in Central Florida, but call me Trev or devTrev😎

 <h3>If it weren't for these beauties right here...
 I'd probably be programming with Rust</h3>
 <p>